What is a postgraduate loan?

 The loan starts getting paid to you after you start studying, which means you’ll need to register and complete payment by an alternative method in order to begin your studies.

-To be eligible for a postgraduate loan you must be:
+To be eligible for a postgraduate loan, you must:

-- Studying a masters degree that started August 2016 or later – you won’t be eligible if you’re counting any study completed before this date, or are studying towards a postgraduate certificate or diploma.
+- be studying a full masters degree of a minimum of 180 credits that started August 2016 or later – you won’t be eligible if you’re studying towards a postgraduate certificate or diploma

 How do the payments work?